marv1913/bicycle_maintainance_ar/README.md

 - print the [marker](Assets/Marker) and place them on your bike's compoenents
 - now you can start using the app

  If you dont't want to use image targets you can also use object target to detect the components of your bicycle.
-To create new object targets you have to [download](https://library.vuforia.com/articles/Training/Vuforia-Object-Scanner-Users-Guide.html) the 'Vuforia Scanner App`:
+To create new object targets you have to [download](https://library.vuforia.com/articles/Training/Vuforia-Object-Scanner-Users-Guide.html) the 'Vuforia Scanner App':
  - after you have created a new object target you can import it into the Scene `ComponentDiscovery`.
 There you can find an example object target named `LeftPedalObjectTarget`.
 There you can see which scripts should be added to the new target and how it should be configured.

 ## Discover Mode